AdobeDocs/commerce-merchant-services.en/help/catalog-service/overview.md

 >[!NOTE]
 >
 >The gateway is for future integration with Product Recommendations.
-In this release, you can access [!DNL Catalog Service] and [!DNL Live Search] federated queries from the same endpoint, if you have a valid license key for both products.
+In this release, you can access [!DNL Catalog Service] and [!DNL Live Search] federated queries from the same endpoint if you have a valid license key for both products.

 The core and service GraphQL systems do not directly communicate with each other.
 You access each system from a different URL, and calls require different header information.
 The two GraphQL systems are designed to be used together.
 The [!DNL Catalog Service] GraphQL system augments the core system to make product storefront experiences faster.